maangulo12/starter-kit/README.md

- ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run this app on Heroku ├──gulpfile.js                * our build system config file for automating tasks ├──package.json               * specifies our node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * this README file
+ ├──.gitignore                 * specifies files that git should ignore ├──app.json                   * specifies information required to run this app on Heroku ├──gulpfile.js                * our build system config file for automating tasks ├──manage.py                  * our python script for performing commands ├──package.json               * specifies our node dependencies ├──Procfile                   * what Heroku uses to deploy the app ├──README.md                  * this README file